Praveer1981/WebAssembly/README.md

 -g option allows you to get the wat file

-I have created some demo applicaiton which shows how to use emscripten tool change to compile C/C++ code to the wasm.
+I have created some demo applicaiton which shows how to use emscripten tool chain to compile C/C++ code to the wasm.
 1. just_Normal
 2. using_emmake
 3. Call_JS_Fn_To_Wasm